Skip to main content

 Immunization schedules are designed to protect individuals, especially young children, when they are most vulnerable to disease.
 Following the recommended vaccine schedule for babies and young children protects them against disease before they are likely to be exposed.
 Adults also should keep up on their vaccinations.
 Every year thousands of adults suffer serious illness, are hospitalized and even die from diseases for which vaccines are available, including influenza (flu), Hepatitis A and B, meningococcal disease (meningitis) and HPV – which can lead to cervical and other types of cancer.

 The Colorado Department of Public Health & Environment (CDPHE) has additional information and resources - including rules, reports and data and forms - about immunizations in this state.
-Our Public Health nurses are available to answer your questions about immunization.
+Our Immunization nurses are available to answer your questions about immunization.
 Call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig.

 Resources